By Children’s Librarian Shelley Harris

 What your library offers

-- We have a social narrative for visiting the Main Library Children’s Services available on our website (pdf) and at the Children’s Services desk.
+- We have a social narrative for visiting the Main Library Children’s Services available on our website (PDF) and at the Children’s Services desk.

 - Visiting us or another library for the first time?
 We have tips for helping your first visit be successful.